jbruce12000/kiln-controller/docs/web-interface.md

 | `kwh_rate`, `currency_type` | Cost settings for the firing cost estimate |

 See the full `config.py` file and its comments for every available setting.

+### Config Dump

+At the very bottom of the Config tab, **Config Dump** downloads a zip of your config, profiles, state, and logs -- useful when asking for help on the forum or filing a bug report.

 ---